3S Share Trails Safety - STOP-STAND-SPEAK

 Equestrian Guidelines

 • Be sure your horse has been trained and seasoned for the trail.
-Be responsible and take the time to make sure your horse is familiar with being on a trail, trail obstacles, and encountering hikers and runners, bicyclist, OHVs, and other animals.
+Be responsible and take the time to make sure your horse is familiar with being on a trail, trail obstacles, and encountering hikers and runners, bicyclists, off-highway vehicles (OHV), and other animals.

 • Safety First!
 Get off your horse if that is the safe thing to do.